 You can also look for top paying jobs from home to add to your income.
 As a result, you are in an advantageous position to accelerate achieving your financial goals.

-5. You learn new skills with a work from anywhere job
+5. You learn new skills with a stay at home job

 While it may be less convenient to no longer have colleagues whose brains you can pick on the fly, as you work from home, you’ll gain really valuable skills.